danielstegink/HollowKnight.EnchantedMask/EnchantedMask/SPOILERS.md

 ## Broken Glyph
  - Uncommon
  - Unlocked by defeating the Broken Vessel
- - Adds an extra jump to Monarch Wings
+ - Adds extra jumps to Monarch Wings

 ## Glyph of the Nail
  - Uncommon